 Online reviews about INOA Hair Color also consistently indicated it that had a strong tendency to damage the hair on the second application of the product and even more with further applications.
 Also, their were several indications of significant scalp irritation which seems to be consistent with the unexpected ammonia contents in some of the lines products.

-5. L’Oreal INOA Hair Color is not an, , , or -friendly product:
+5. L’Oreal INOA Hair Color is not an organic, natural, cruelty-free, or eco-friendly product:

 Clearly signified by the neon glowing orb that is INOA Hair Color halmark logo, INOA is not an organic, natural, cruelty-free, or eco-friendly product.
 INOA Hair Color contains multiple times the amount of PPD (Paraphenylenediamine) contained in other hair colors and more than 10X the levels of MEA (Monoethanolamine).
 While these ingredients are required to provide an exceptional and permanent result, it is generally considered to be in the best interest of both the client’s and stylist’s health to minimize both.

-While L’Oreal has made great strides in improving theirtesting policies in recent years, their track record or animal testing has not been favorable with many consumers throughout the United States and the rest of the world boycotting their products for this very reason.
-Even today L’Oreal’s practice of not testing final products on but, but excluding individual ingredients from this practice, simply aggravates many animal rights activists who are against the practices of cruel and unnecessary testing on innocent animals.
+While L’Oreal has made great strides in improving their animal testing policies in recent years, their track record or animal testing has not been favorable with many consumers throughout the United States and the rest of the world boycotting their products for this very reason.
+Even today L’Oreal’s practice of not testing final products on animals but, but excluding individual ingredients from this practice, simply aggravates many animal rights activists who are against the practices of cruel and unnecessary testing on innocent animals.

 The INOA hair color packaging is not efficient or eco-friendly as the tubes are small and produce a lot of waste.
 As salons professionals and clients become more and more conscious about preserving the environment, such wast has been becoming increasingly unappealing.

-Maintaining high levels of product integrity is among the most important core values atwhich we feel shines through in our Organic Color Systems line.
-From our cruelty-free and from (People for the Ethical Treatment of Animals), our comprehensive range of salon products that are 100% ammonia-free and contain no SLS, thioglycolates, , resorcinol, or , or all of the Certified Organic Ingredients in the products throughout our range; the integrity of our products is apparent and as important to us as their superior performance.
+Maintaining high levels of product integrity is among the most important core values at Organic Salon Systems which we feel shines through in our Organic Color Systems line.
+From our cruelty-free and vegan certification from PETA (People for the Ethical Treatment of Animals), our comprehensive range of salon products that are 100% ammonia-free and contain no SLS, thioglycolates, parabens, resorcinol, or formaldehyde, or all of the Certified Organic Ingredients in the products throughout our range; the integrity of our products is apparent and as important to us as their superior performance.